-- 1.19A Where the statement of financial position is a consolidated statement of financial position, the following additional items should be disclosed separately on the face of the statement of financial position: - (a) investments accounted for using the equity method (if the equity method is the adopted accounting policy in accordance with paragraph 20.3 and/or 21.4); - (b) an allocation of reserves between: - (i) non-controlling interest (if any); and - (ii) reserves attributable to equity holders of the parent. - 1.20 Additional line items, headings and subtotals should be presented on the face of the statement of financial position when such presentation is necessary to present properly the entity's financial position. - 1.21 An entity should disclose the following, either on the face of the statement of financial position or in the notes: - (a) for each class of share capital: - (i) the number of shares authorised (if applicable)5; - (ii) the number of shares issued and fully paid, and issued but not fully paid; - (iii) par value per share, or that the shares have no par value6; - (iv) a reconciliation of the number of shares outstanding at the beginning and at the end of the period; - (v) the rights, preferences and restrictions attaching to that class, including restrictions on the distribution of dividends and the repayment of capital; - (vi) shares in the entity held by the entity itself; and - (vii) shares reserved for issuance under options and sales contracts, including the terms and amounts: - (b) where it is not otherwise self-evident, a description of the nature and purpose of each component within equity; - (c) the amount of dividends that were proposed or declared after the end of the reporting period but before the financial statements were authorised for issue; and - (d) the amount of any cumulative preference dividends not recognised.
+- (k) non-current liabilities; - (I) issued capital; and - (m) reserves. - 1.20 Where the statement of financial position is a consolidated statement of financial position, the following additional items should be disclosed separately on the face of the statement of financial position: - (a) investments accounted for using the equity method (if the equity method is the adopted accounting policy in accordance with paragraph 20.3 and/or 21.4); - (b) an allocation of reserves between: - (i) non-controlling interest (if any); and - (ii) reserves attributable to equity holders of the parent. - 1.21 Additional line items, headings and subtotals should be presented on the face of the statement of financial position when such presentation is necessary to present properly the entity's financial position. - 1.22 An entity should disclose the following, either on the face of the statement of financial position or in the notes: - (a) for each class of share capital: - (i) the number of shares authorised (if applicable)7; - (ii) the number of shares issued and fully paid, and issued but not fully paid; - (iii) par value per share, or that the shares have no par value8; - (iv) a reconciliation of the number of shares outstanding at the beginning and at the end of the period; - (v) the rights, preferences and restrictions attaching to that class, including restrictions on the distribution of dividends and the repayment of capital; - (vi) shares in the entity held by the entity itself; and - (vii) shares reserved for issuance under options and sales contracts, including the terms and amounts; - (b) where it is not otherwise self-evident, a description of the nature and purpose of each component within equity; - (c) the amount of dividends that were proposed or declared after the end of the reporting period but before the financial statements were authorised for issue; and - (d) the amount of any cumulative preference dividends not recognised.